serverlesspub/serverless.pub/src/_posts/2019-12-28-webhooks-with-evenbridge.markdown

 EventBridge represents a new home for your events.
 We can use it to integrate with some of the third-party services or build our integrations.

-Here are a few things that make EventBridge useful for our applications:
+Here are a few reasons why we would pick EventBridge instead of SNS:

-- We can integrate EventBridge with 20 different targets, including Lambda functions, SQS, SNS, Kinesis and others.
+- We can connect Amazon SNS with a few other services directly.
+At the moment, EventBridge supports 20 different targets, including Lambda functions, SQS, SNS, Kinesis and others.
 - It gives us a single place to see and handle all of our event subscriptions.
-- It does retries out of the box for 24 hours, if the event target is not able to receive an event.
+- For unsuccessful deliveries, SNS retries up to three times.
+EventBridge does retries out of the box for 24 hours.
+Both SNS and EventBridge support [Lambda Destinations](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-destinations/).
-- It has [Schema Registry](https://aws.amazon.com/about-aws/whats-new/2019/12/introducing-amazon-eventbridge-schema-registry-now-in-preview/) for events (with versioning, auto-discovery and code binding generation).
+- EventBridge has [Schema Registry](https://aws.amazon.com/about-aws/whats-new/2019/12/introducing-amazon-eventbridge-schema-registry-now-in-preview/) for events.
+It supports versioning, and it has an auto-discovery and can generate code bindings.

 Enough to give it a chance.